platformsh/platformsh-docs/docs/src/add-services/postgresql.md

 You can't upgrade to PostgreSQL 12 with the `postgis` extension enabled.
 It involves a change to a major version that results in a failed deployment that requires support intervention to fix.
+Upgrading from 12 to a higher version is possible.

-If you need to upgrade, follow the same steps recommended for downgrading:
+If you need to upgrade to version 12, follow the same steps recommended for downgrading:

 1. Dump the database.
 2. Remove the service.